regevbr/busywait.js/README.md

 #### checkFn

 A function that takes a single optional argument, which is the current iteration number.

-The function can either:
+##### Args

+- `iteration` - The current iteration number (starting from 1)
+- `delay` - The last delay (in ms) that was applied
+- `totalDelay` - The total delay (in ms) applied so far

+##### Return

+Either:

--  return a non promised value (in which case, a failed check should throw an error)
+- a non promised value (in which case, a failed check should throw an error)
--  return promised value (in which case, a failed check should return a rejected promise)
+- a promised value (in which case, a failed check should return a rejected promise)

 #### options

 ##### mandatory

 - `sleepTime` - Time in ms to wait between checks.
 In the exponential mode, will be the base sleep time.

 ##### optional

 - `multiplier` - The exponential multiplier.
 Set to 2 or higher to achieve exponential backoff (default: 1 - i.e. linear backoff)
 - `maxDelay` - The max delay value between checks in ms (default: infinity)
 - `maxChecks` - The max number of checks to perform before failing (default: infinity)
 - `waitFirst` - Should we wait the `sleepTime` before performing the first check (default: false)
--  `jitter` - ('none' | 'full') The [jitter](https://aws.amazon.com/blogs/architecture/exponential-backoff-and-jitter/) mode to use (default: none)
+- `jitter` - ('none' | 'full') The [jitter](https://aws.amazon.com/blogs/architecture/exponential-backoff-and-jitter/)
+  mode to use (default: none)
 - `failMsg` - Custom error message to reject the promise with

 ### Return value

 Return value is a promise.

 - The promise will be resolved if the `checkFn` was resolved within a legal number of checks.
 - The promise will be rejected if the `checkFn` rejected (or threw an error) `maxChecks` times.

 Promise resolved value:

 - `backoff.iterations` - The number of iterations it took to finish
 - `backoff.time` - The number of time it took to finish
 - `result` - The resolved value of `checkFn`

 ## Contributing